puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 you can sync your application again against the target state.

-Argo CD has the ability to automatically sync an application when it detects differences between the desired manifests in Git, and the live state in the cluster.
+Argo CD can automatically sync an application when it detects differences between the desired manifests in Git, and the live state in the cluster.
 A benefit of automatic sync is that CI/CD pipelines no longer need direct access to the Argo CD API server to perform the deployment.
 Instead, the pipeline makes a commit and push to the Git repository with the changes to the manifests in the tracking Git repo.

-To configure automated sync run (or use the UI):
+To configure automatic sync run (or use the UI):

 ```bash
 argocd app set argo-example-<username> --sync-policy automated